 - Due to the nature of some assessment tasks the use of feedback on drafts is not appropriate.
-In these circumstances a "Progress Check" due date will usually be specified. - While the requirements at these junctures will vary from subject to subject and depending upon the nature of the assessment task there is an expectation that students would provide evidence of substantive engagement with the task. - This evidence should be submitted through Turn It In1 or as specified by the subject teacher and completed as per the conditions outlined on the task sheet. - In circumstances where a final copy of an assignment is not submitted evidence of engagement with the task will be used to assign a grade against the full range of criteria.
+In these circumstances a "Progress Check" due date will usually be specified. - While the requirements at these junctures will vary from subject to subject and depending upon the nature of the assessment task there is an expectation that students would provide evidence of substantive engagement with the task. - This evidence should be submitted through Turnitin1 or as specified by the class teacher and completed as per the conditions outlined on the task sheet. - In circumstances where a final copy of an assignment is not submitted evidence of engagement with the task will be used to assign a grade against the full range of criteria.

-1Turn It In is a cloud-based service which allows students to submit assignments online.
-This system also checks the originality of submitted assignments against digital content available through the web including professional, academic and commercial journals and publications as well as all assignments and research papers submitted by students through Turn It In worldwide.
+1Turnitin is a cloud-based service which allows students to submit assignments online.
+This system also checks the originality of submitted assignments against digital content available through the web including professional, academic and commercial journals and publications as well as all assignments and research papers submitted by students through Turnitin worldwide.
 This service can also be used to provide student feedback on draft submissions.